shundhammer/yqpkg/README.md

 I have been using it exclusively since Christmas 2024 for all my package operations, including keeping my Slowroll laptop, my Leap 15.6 desktop PC and my Tumbleweed virtual machine up to date.
-There was _never_ real problem, especially not during the commit phase when packages are actually installed, updated or removed.
+There was _never_ any real problem, especially not during the commit phase when packages are actually installed, updated or removed.